-Delivered an onboarding experience for short-term rental homeowners that reduced unit time to live by 50% and improved CSAT, SUS, and CES.
+Delivered an onboarding experience for short-term rental homeowners that reduced unit time to live by 50%, increased operational efficiencies and improved CSAT, SUS, and CES.

 Year